awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-monitor.md

 1. Choose **Training jobs**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/hyperparameter-training-jobs.png)

 1. View the status of each training job\.
-To see more details about a job, choose it\.
+To see more details about a job, choose it in the list of training jobs\.
 To view a summary of the status of all of the training jobs that the hyperparameter tuning job launched, see **Training job status counter**\.

    A training job can be:
    + `Completed`—The training job successfully completed\.